 Phillips, M, Manning, TJ, Nenstiel, C, Lockrey, MN, Ton-That, C & Hoffmann, AV 2011, 'High Temperature In-Situ Cathodoluminescence Studies of the Thermal Stability of Hydrogen in p-type Magnesium Doped Gallium Nitride', Microscopy and Microanalysis, Vol 17, Supplement 2, High Temperature In-Situ Cathodoluminescence Studies of the Thermal Stability of Hydrogen in p-type, Nashville, pp. 1-2.

-Foley, M, Ton-That, C & Phillips, M 2010, 'Cathodoluminescence characterisation of vapour transport grown ZnO structures', Proceedings of the 2010 International Conference on Nanoscience and Nanotechnology, International Conference On Nanoscience and Nanotechnology, IEEE Explorer, Sydney, Australia, pp. 207-209.View/Download from: UTS OPUS or Publisher's site
+Foley, M, Ton-That, C & Phillips, M 2010, 'Cathodoluminescence characterisation of vapour transport grown ZnO structures', Proceedings of the 2010 International Conference on Nanoscience and Nanotechnology, International Conference On Nanoscience and Nanotechnology, IEEE Explorer, Sydney, Australia, pp. 207-209.View/Download from: Publisher's site

 ZnO structures grown under controlled vapourphase transport growth conditions were characterised by electron microscopy and high-resolution cathodoluminescence techniques.
 Variations in the defect related emission and morphology were observed to be dependent on the distance from the source material.
 Annealing of grown structures under oxygen eliminated the defect emission.
 These experimental observations suggest that oxygen deficiency in ZnO is linked to the defect related emission, and that defect emission is strongly influence.